 - Bring a first aid kit, water and nonperishable food items.
-If you’re planning a longer trip, bring a shovel, warming blankets, and supplies to build a fire.
+If you’re planning a longer trip, bring a shovel, warming blankets and supplies to build a fire.

 Being prepared and remembering these simple snowmobile tips can help you stay safe and have fun on every turn of the trail.
 Be sure to check out these snowmobile storage tips when the season is over.